pjtunstall/a-ray-tracer-darkly/README.md

 #### Tube

 A hollow, finite cylinder with no cap.
-It's length is that of the axis vector.
+The length of the tune is that of the axis vector.

 ```rust
 let tube = Box::new(Tube::new(